 With

-Suzan Boogaerdt, Adriano Henseler, Toni Mærcklin, Montse Majench, Jasper Middendorf, Ibadet Ramadani, Damian Rebgetz, Marie Rosa Tietjen, Bianca van der Schoot, Antonia Wiedemann, Laurie Young
+Suzan Boogaerdt, Vanessa Loibl, Toni Maercklin, Montse Majench, Jasper Middendorf, Ibadet Ramadani, Damian Rebgetz, Marie Rosa Tietjen, Dominic Santia, Bianca van der Schoot, Laurie Young

 Having examined the inner lives of Jessica and Angela (presented at the Odéon in 2023), Susanne Kennedy explores Xenia’s psyche.
 Conceived as a pretend retrospective, The Work looks back at the life and work of this recently deceased artist.
 Together with Markus Selg, the German director creates a virtual world full of avatars — with identical faces and pre-recorded voices — where the same traumatic memories are played out over and over again.
 Trapped in this infernal loop, the audience navigates this immersive show through the dislocated fragments of Xenia's memory, exploring with her the existential anxieties that cost her her life.